WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.element.createHigherOrderComponent` has been removed.
 Please use `wp.compose.createHigherOrderComponent` instead.
  - `wp.utils.buildTermsTree` has been removed.
  - `wp.utils.decodeEntities` has been removed.
 Please use `wp.htmlEntities.decodeEntities` instead.
+ - `wp.utils.getMimeTypesArray` has been removed.
+ - `wp.utils.mediaUpload` has been removed.
+Please use `wp.editor.editorMediaUpload` instead.
+ - `wp.utils.preloadImage` has been removed.
  - All references to a block's `uid` have been replaced with equivalent props and selectors for `clientId`.
  - The `wp.editor.MediaPlaceholder` component `onSelectUrl` prop has been renamed to `onSelectURL`.
  - The `wp.editor.UrlInput` component has been renamed to `wp.editor.URLInput`.